 Client money collected for onward transmission to insurers, and return premiums due to clients from insurers, is held by Hayes Parsons in a Client Bank Account, under a Statutory Trust in accordance with FCA rules.
 Where Hayes Parsons collect or hold money as agent of the insurer they may also hold that money in the same Client Bank Account.
 Client money will be deposited with one or more approved banks, a list of which is available on request.
 Please notify us immediately if you do not wish us to use any bank or banks on this list.
 Interest will not be paid to clients in respect of money held in client bank accounts.

 All information provided by our clients is treated as confidential and is only disclosed in the normal course of us negotiating, arranging and administering your insurance, together with Hayes Parsons.
-This may include sharing information with Hayes Parsons, and with your insurer and including their services provided such as claims loss adjusters, and with our service providers who manage our information recording, protection and data security.
+This may include sharing information with Hayes Parsons, and with your insurer and including their service providers such as claims loss adjusters, and with our service providers who manage our information recording, protection and data security.

 We will not release your information to any other third parties without your consent, with a few exceptions for example where requested by court, a regulatory body, or for information already in the public domain.